 The world is opening up to the LGBT community and the social narrative surrounding these stigmatized people is coming to the fore.
 Somewhere down the line, we have to give credit to films for providing a solid and widespread voice to LGBT people.
 Even though many films have had their heart in the right place they somehow didn’t manage to portray the nuances of LGBT lives.
 Some new and recent films have managed to stand out in this regard as they have successfully projected the aspects and transience of sexual barriers and how the people are treated on a more personal level.

-2018 was a great year for LGBT films, especially with the critical and commercial success of films like ‘Boy Erased’ and ‘Love, Simon’.
+We’ve had some great years for LGBT films, especially with the critical and commercial success of films like ‘Boy Erased’ and ‘Love, Simon’, and Academy Award winners like ‘Moonlight’.
 The number of films focusing on the life of people from the LGBT community is still quite less, but they make up for it with strong content.
 However, more films like these need to come out because there are countless stories to tell.
 Some great movies, with exciting potential, are on the horizon, though we might have to wait a bit longer for them to come out!
 We have high hopes from this list of upcoming films that are expected to be much better at handling the complexities and struggles of homosexual and transgender people.
-Some are going to be released soon and some are yet to get a fixed date.
+Some are going to be released soon, either in 2020 or 2021, and some are yet to get a fixed date.